 Examples and Observations of Epistemic Injustice

 Youth who are currently mobilized seek change in a couple of different areas: one area is in institutionalization and investment in high quality foster homes that provide a family-like home.
 Foster youth have been strong advocates and have been creating change for years.
 It is insensitive and condescending for researchers to assume that we, foster youth, are incapable of thinking for ourselves and determining what is best for us.
-This further demonstrates the oppression that researchers continue to perpetuate.
+This further demonstrates the oppression that abolitionists researchers continue to perpetuate.

 The voices of adults have been privileged and the voices of children have been neglected.
-The researchers come across as the knowers by telling the public what should be done regarding foster care without the input of the youth.
-In the article, From Not-Yet-Adults to People in Their Own Right, author Sophia K. Biddle argues that children are a marginalized group.
-“The social construct of childhood enables adults to justify their attempted control over children.
-Adults exercise this control by institutionalizing children, discrediting their social and political contributions, and marginalizing them from public space” (Biddle, 2017).
+The researchers come across as the "knowers" by telling the public what should be done regarding foster care without the input of the youth.
+In the article, From Not-Yet-Adults to People in Their Own Right, author Sophia K. Biddle (2017) argues that children are a marginalized group.
+She writes, “The social construct of childhood enables adults to justify their attempted control over children.
+Adults exercise this control by institutionalizing children, discrediting their social and political contributions, and marginalizing them from public space (p.
+11)".
+I would argue that this is another form of silencing people with lived experiences, while researchers are enhancing their positionality by producing numerous peer-reviewed articles and books on matters of abolishing the foster care system.
+This reflects an abuse of power that neglects the voices of the most marginalized.
+In this case, the voices of the parents/caregivers are prioritized over the youth who actually lived within the system.

 Growing up, I experienced discrimination from schools, non-profits, employers, and other agencies that excluded me from services and assistance due to my identities as LGBTQ, undocumented immigrant, and incarceration as well as the excess of body tattoos that I had on my neck, face, and head.
 In fact, the educational system, including academia have contributed to perpetuating racism and oppression, both throughout history and in my own life.
 Academia has policed my grammar and deemed my literacy skills inadequate, suggesting that I would not succeed in a rigorous graduate program.
-How can researchers and academics advocate for abolition from their own positionality inside a racist system called, academia?
+How can researchers and academics advocate for abolition from their own positionality inside a racist and sexist system called, the academy?

+Furthermore, I believe that researchers and academics may be exhibiting symptoms of a savior complex and guilt, while projecting their family ideals on to others.
+These dynamics can lead to well-intentioned but ultimately misguided efforts that prioritize the needs and perspectives of those in power rather than genuinely empowering the communities they aim to help.
 Eliminating the child welfare system puts in question the ways in which community members will be responding to child maltreatment, especially when most of these communities live in poverty.
 There’s an assumption that community members will be solely responsible to intervene in situations when there’s child maltreatment (Garcia et al., 2023).
 However, these communities live in poverty and there are times when family members feel incapable of raising and taking care of more children than what’s within their capacity.
 The responsibility will fall entirely on relatives or community members - and who will ensure they have the necessary support to succeed?

 Practical vision for Achieving Epistemic Justice